 Casablanca Boutique B&B — A cosy boutique hotel, this is a great mid-range option in the city centre.
 They have a range of clean and comfortable rooms available and a fantastic breakfast included in the price.
 Click here to check their availability

-Airbnb — Airbnb is an excellent option if you would rather have a private room or entire apartment to yourself while visiting Zagreb.
-There are countless properties available on the platform, like this modern flat just outside of the city centre.
-Click here to see the best Airbnbs in Zagreb!
+Private Rental — A private holiday rental is an excellent option if you would rather have an entire apartment to yourself while visiting Zagreb.
+There are countless properties available, like this modern flat in the city centre.
+Click here to see the best private rentals in Zagreb!

 Not quite what you’re looking for?
 Click here to browse more Zagreb hotels!

 So should you visit Ljubljana or Zagreb?
 Where have we come to the Zagreb vs Ljubljana debate?
 Well, after reading this, I’m sure that you’re aware that each city has something different to offer visitors and the decision doesn’t have to be all that difficult.

 Ljubljana is an excellent choice for those who have a slightly higher budget are and want to enjoy the classic charms of a Central European city.
 It is an altogether prettier city than Zagreb and it is also great for those who are architecture fans.